 In the 10th movie when Darkrai couldn't block Dialga and Palkia's attacks anymore and they strike him, which ends up killing him.
 Thankfully, Palkia is able to restore him along with everything else at the end.

 Darkrai's (and no doubt by extension all Darkrais') backstory.
-Being reviled and bullied all of your life, just because your different, sounds familiar.
+Being reviled by everyone just because you have a power you can't control...

-Considering what he does is basically uncontrollable self-defense mechanism... it is.
-Well except that one Darkrai who almost succeed at plunging world into eternal darkness.
+Considering what he does is basically an uncontrollable self-defense mechanism... it is.
+Well, except that one Darkrai who almost succeeded at plunging world into eternal darkness.
 He gets better after his memory is accidentally wiped out, though.

 In "True Blue Swablu", near the end when just as Swablu is about to join May's team on her journey, its family comes back.
 The music, May desperately trying not to break down and Max's questions about why she's letting Swablu go back to its family despite it wanting to come with their group in the first place.